-Office 365 is a cloud-based service bringing you free access to Word, Excel, PowerPoint and OneNote on up to 15 devices whilst you are a student.
-It also provides enhanced mail storage and access for undergraduate and postgraduate taught students.
+Microsoft 365 is a cloud-based service bringing you free access to tools like Word, Excel, PowerPoint and OneNote on multiple devices, whilst you are a student.
+It also provides enhanced email storage and access for undergraduate and postgraduate taught students.

 Access the Library